 With this home automation system, you can always control the appliances manually with Switches or pushbuttons.

-And if the NodeMCU and ESP32 are connected with WiFi, it will send real-time feedback to the Blynk server.
+And if the NodeMCU and ESP32 are connected to WiFi, it will send real-time feedback to the Blynk server.

 I hope you like this Smart house IoT projects idea with multiple NodeMCU ESP8266 and Blynk app.